Bachelor of Arts, Bachelor of Science

 GERO 25000 Lifespan Creativity (LA)

 Examines the meanings and uses of creativity across the lifespan utilizing a variety of perspectives.
-Combines reading and discussion of academic literatures on creativity with hands-on activities designing and implementing programs in the community.
-Prerequisite: Sophomore standing.
+Combines reading and discussion of academic literatures on creativity with experiential learning in the community.
+Prerequisites: Sophomore standing.
 (F,E)

 Attributes: SO, SS, TIII